jaredly/artswap/Technical Specification.md

     preferenceOrder: number; // 1 = most preferred
   }>;
   passed: Artwork[];
-  canModify: boolean; // false if already finalized
+  canModify: boolean; // false if finalizedAt is not null finalizedAt?: Date; // when votes were locked, undefined if not finalized }
-}

 // User can: